MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/strategy.md

 ## Deliver Value

-Final Data product delivery against the set-out success criteria in a standardized & structured way is going to validate the above iterative framework.
+Finally, data product delivery against the set-out success criteria in a standardized & structured way is going to validate the above iterative framework.
 Additionally, taking the learning and continuously innovating will help in building business confidence and widening out of the Data Strategy strategic goals, for clearer and quicker adoption across business.

 ## Next step: Plan for 'data management and analytics'